Crypter-File-Transfer/Crypter/CONTRIBUTING.md

 There are two different procedures for submitting pull requests.
 The first procedure is for members of the `Crypter-File-Transfer` team in Github.
-The second procedure is for non-members.
+The second procedure is for contributors who are not team members.

 All pull requests are treated equally.